Mk9207/electrical-nature-of-gravity/01gravity_sections/section01_what_is_gravity.md

 4. This structure explains why:
    - Metals are “heavier” — they contain denser and more reactive electron configurations.
    - Gases (e.g., oxygen) become thinner with altitude — they are less responsive to magnetic polarity and cannot remain closer to the magnetic center.
-   - Ozone depletion isn’t caused only by CO₂, but by increased Earth density from incoming cosmic particles, causing internal atmospheric pressure to rise and push ozone outward.

 ---